-&lt;sup>26 The Technical Instructions on Waste from Human Settlements (Technische Anleitung Siedlungsabfall, TASi) and the Waste Storage Ordinance (Abfallablagerungsverordnung, AbfAblV).
+26 The Technical Instructions on Waste from Human Settlements (Technische Anleitung Siedlungsabfall, TASi) and the Waste Storage Ordinance (Abfallablagerungsverordnung, AbfAblV).

-- generate net financial costs of approximately 2 billion EUR by 2030 across the EU-27, mainly because incineration capacities would have to be built in countries where the low-cost option of landfilling waste prevails, - generate environmental benefits of reducing external costs by roughly 500 million EUR in 2030 and - creating some additional 46,000 jobs because incineration is associated with slightly higher demand for labour than landfilling.
+- increase the amount of municipal waste going to incineration by 21 %, - reduce the amount sent to landfill by 15 %, - generate net financial costs of approximately 2 billion EUR by 2030 across the EU-27, mainly because incineration capacities would have to be built in countries where the low-cost option of landfilling waste prevails, - generate environmental benefits of reducing external costs by roughly 500 million EUR in 2030 and - creating some additional 46,000 jobs because incineration is associated with slightly higher demand for labour than landfilling.